 With the Automated Sales Tax feature activated, QBO checks the job address and automatically assigns the sales tax for that location.
 There is no place to manually create tax rates in QBO.
 Instead, it requires you to enter your business address and add in the correct tax agency.
 It calculates the rest.

 What this means:

-If Quickbooks Online determines that you've applied the incorrect sales tax for a job created in HCP, you’ll get an error on that invoice.
-You can force it over by reprocessing and selecting create new tax rate in QBO.
-QBO will then overwrite that rate you’ve chosen with the rate they believe to be the correct one.
-This will adjust the amount on the invoice in QBO. s.
+If Quickbooks Online determines that you've applied the incorrect sales tax for a job created in HCP, QBO will then overwrite the rate you’ve chosen with the "correct" tax rate, based on their Automated Sales Tax calculator.
+This will adjust the amount on the invoice in QBO.

-If the Automated Sales Tax rate is higher than the one applied (and the invoice has been paid for), it will show an outstanding balance in QBO.
-If the Automated Sales Tax rate is lower than the one applied (and the invoice has been paid for), it will show a credit on that customer's account in QBO.
+If the Automated Sales Tax rate is higher than the one applied (and the invoice has been paid for in HCP), it will show an outstanding balance in QBO.
+If the Automated Sales Tax rate is lower than the one applied (and the invoice has been paid for in HCP), it will show a credit on that customer's account in QBO.

 If the invoice HAS NOT been paid for:

 - You can change the tax rate to the rate that QBO is suggesting on the invoice in Housecall Pro before resending it to the customer.